Hit enter after type your search item

-If using strings based on String class, it does have a built-in method for reversing a string.
+If using strings based on a String class, it has a built-in method for reversing a string.
 In that case, you may create new objects and reverse a string by writing your own code.

 An example of string reversing by StringBuilder Class